 The Basic Fundamental Of Networking Session Layer

-In Networking, the session layer is responsible for the opening, closure and the management of a session for an end-user application.
+In Networking, the session layer is responsible for opening, closure, and managing a session for an end-user application.
 This session can include multiple requests and responses occurring inside the software.
-If disconnection occurs or if there are any packet losses, the OSI session layer Ip protocol tries to recover the connectivity and if it fails to do so, then it tries to totally close and opens a new connection.
-This can either be a full or a half duplex operation.
-This layer also handles the combining of packets and sorting in a proper order.
-For e.g., when you download something from Bit torrent, you see packets get downloaded but they are not in a synchronized manner.
-This session layer then combines packets from different streams and allows it to be properly synchronized.
+If disconnection occurs or if there are any packet losses, the OSI session layer Ip protocol tries to recover the connectivity, and if it fails to do so, then it tries to totally close and opens a new connection.
+This can either be a full or a half-duplex operation.
+This layer also handles the combining of packets and sorting in proper order.
+E.g., when you download something from Bit torrent, you see packets get downloaded, but they are not in a synchronized manner.
+This session layer then combines packets from different streams and allows them to be properly synchronized.

 The Basic Fundamental Of Networking Transport Layer

 The Transmission Control Protocol distributes the data received from the application layer into specifically sized chunks of data and then transfers these packets part by part into the network.
-It first acknowledges the packets it receives, requests acknowledgments for the packets sent, and then sets response timeouts to retransmit any packet if their acknowledgment is not received before the timeout expires.
-This is the main reason why this is considered as a reliable connection since it takes care that every single packet transmitted is received by the opposite host.
-This protocol is mainly used when downloading and uploading large files, since the loss in packets may result in corruption in the uploaded or the downloaded data.
+It first acknowledges the packets it receives, requests acknowledgements for the packets sent, and then sets response timeouts to retransmit any packet if their acknowledgement is not received before the timeout expires.
+This is the main reason why this is considered a reliable connection since it takes care that every single packet transmitted is received by the opposite host.
+This protocol is mainly used when downloading and uploading large files since the loss in packets may result in corruption in the uploaded or the downloaded data.

 The Basic Fundamental Of Networking Network Layer

 This specific layer is alternatively known as the Internet Layer as well.
-This layer is responsible for routing data over networks and the IP protocol is used to differentiate between addresses.
+This layer is responsible for routing data over networks, and the IP protocol is used to differentiate between addresses.
 The most popular ICMP and the IFMP are used in this layer.
-The ICMP or Internet Control Message Protocol which is used in the ping command to check whether the host is active or down is used here.
+The ICMP or Internet Control Message Protocol which is used in the ping command to check whether the host is active or down, is used here.
 The ICMP is one of the most important protocols of the IP protocol suite.
-ICMP is also used to send error messages over the network as to whether a host is down, or is not responding or if it’s only available via the wake on Lan feature and similar stuff.
+ICMP is also used to send error messages over the network about whether a host is down or is not responding or if it’s only available via the wake on Lan feature and similar stuff.

 The Basic Fundamental Of Networking Data Link Layer

 This layer provides the drivers for different devices present in the Operating system and is alternatively known as the Network Interface Layer.
 These drivers are of the NIC or the Network Interface Card present in the system.
-The network cards along with its properly configured device drivers are responsible for communicating and transferring data onto networks.
+The network cards and their properly configured device drivers are responsible for communicating and transferring data onto networks.
 Without a network interface card, communication is not possible.
 This data is transferred either wirelessly via routers and Wi-Fi or via cables like the cross-wired or the RJ-45 cable.
-The protocols used to transfer data here are the ARP (Address Resolution Protocol) and the PPP i.e. Point to Point Protocol.
+The protocols used to transfer data here are the ARP (Address Resolution Protocol) and the PPP, i.e. Point to Point Protocol.